 1. Basilica di Santa Margherita

-As you make your way to Cortona, you can already see the Basilica of Santa Margherita peering down on the surroundings from the very top of the town.
-This ancient church is a shrine dedicated to the figure of Santa Margherita, patron of Cortona and Franciscan tertiary.
+As we made our way to Cortona, we could already see the Basilica of Santa Margherita at the very top of the town, peering out above its surroundings.
+This ancient church is a shrine dedicated to Santa Margherita, the patron of Cortona and a Franciscan tertiary.

 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.